ultinate/classified_collection_fetcher/README.md

 # Intended Use

-Fetch information about legal documents from [https://www.admin.ch/gov/de/start/bundesrecht/systematische-sammlung.html](Swiss classified collection).
+Fetch information about legal documents from [admin.ch classified collection](https://www.admin.ch/gov/de/start/bundesrecht/systematische-sammlung.html).
 A legal document may be a federal law, directive or other regulation.

 Provides some sort of "API for the poor".
 Works by parsing HTML pages.